appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/10-getting-started-with-flutter.md

 ---
 id: getting-started-with-flutter
 title: Getting started with Flutter
-description: In this lesson, we will learn how to get started with Flutter and create our first Flutter app.
+subtitle: In this lesson, we will learn how to get started with Flutter and create our first Flutter app.
+videoId: OsnAmPDo83Y
 ---